marijnh/Eloquent-JavaScript/10_modules.md

 clearly defined _((dependency)) relations_.

-The first, isolation, is another instance of the idea of ((interface))s that we saw in [Chapter 6](06_objects.html#interface).
+The first, isolation, is another instance of the idea of ((interface))s that we saw in [Chapter ?](objects#interface).
 By restricting the ways in which chunks of code interact with each other, the system becomes more like Lego and less like mud.

 Much like an object, a module provides an interface through which other modules can use it.
 The parts of the module that no other code